RainerMtb/cuvista/README.md

 ## GPU Support
 For Cuda acceleration a device with Compute Version 5 or later is required

-With OpenCL the device must support at least version 2
+For OpenCL the device must support at least version 2

 ## Getting started
 Get the latest version from the [Releases](https://github.com/RainerMtb/cuvista/releases) page, download, unzip and run either ```cuvista.exe``` on the command line or ```cuvistaGui.exe``` for a windowed user interface.